Maki Pitolo: DWCS and Ultimate Fighting Championship

 Pitolo faced Darren Stewart on 8 August 2020 at UFC Fight Night 174.
 He lost in the first round via guillotine choke.

-Pitolo was tabbed for a quick turnaround and faced promotional newcomer Impa Kasanganay on August 29, 2020 at UFC Fight Night: Smith vs. Rakić.
+Pitolo was tabbed for a quick turnaround and faced promotional newcomer Impa Kasanganay on August 29, 2020, at UFC Fight Night: Smith vs. Rakić.
 He lost the fight via unanimous decision.

-Pitolo faced Julian Marquez on February 13, 2021 at UFC 258.
+Pitolo faced Julian Marquez on February 13, 2021, at UFC 258.
 He lost the bout via an anaconda choke in the third round.

-Pitolo was scheduled to face Duško Todorović on June 5, 2021 at UFC Fight Night: Rozenstruik vs. Sakai.
-However, two weeks ahead of the bout, Pitolo had to pull out due to unknown reasons and was replaced by Gregory Rodrigues.
+Pitolo was scheduled to face Duško Todorović on June 5, 2021, at UFC Fight Night: Rozenstruik vs. Sakai.
+However, two weeks ahead of the bout, Pitolo had to pull out for unknown reasons and was replaced by Gregory Rodrigues.